kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 I felt like I was overly sensitive compared to other people.
 * There was a time where I could not take the jokes which made me feel undervalued.
 Things such as "grads are cheap labour" and "grads are actually very expensive because a senior has to look after them" were thrown around and were things that made me feel upset.
 I don't believe the people who said these things had ill intentions, that's just the type of humour they enjoy.
 * You could argue that although the intention was not bad, people should still watch what they say.
-I agree and disagree - I agree because words can impact someone for life but I disagree because if we have to watch so closely the things we say, this can result in an uptight atmosphere.
+I agree and disagree - I agree because words can impact someone for life.
+I disagree because if we have to watch so closely the things we say, this can result in an uptight atmosphere.
 * In the end, it all comes down to the relationship - the closer you are with someone, the less you will need to watch your words because you are aware of their intent.
 As I was not close to any of these people, what they said I took word for word to heart.
 * I never felt this way in my day to day life with other people.
 Then I realised the people I hang around all have similar mindsets so there is rarely any friction between us.

 I felt pressured to perform because I didn't want people to think I was hired because of my gender.
 * A classmate once commented that I was only hired as an intern at Google because of my gender.

-Lack of awareness of this issue
+Lack of awareness/visibilty of this issue.
 * People I have spoken to don't believe there are any problems because they don't see them.
 Caveat is they aren't in the same position as I or many other female engineers are in.
 * It's almost like an invisible illness.